Resin bound paving is fast becoming the surface choice for upgrading existing or installing new driveways.

 What the edges of the resin bound paving will be laid up to

-Resin bound paving needs to be laid up to a stable edge, such as a wall, bricks or slabs.
+Resin bound paving needs to be laid up to a stable edge, such as a wall, bricks, or slabs.
 If there isn’t an edge, one will have to be created.
 This can easily be done using aluminium edging – but is another cost consideration.
 Bricks and timber are alternatives to aluminium edging.

 The type of resin used

-The type of resin used to bind the aggregate for your new driveway is another factor that influences cost.
+The type of resin used to bind the aggregate for your new driveway is another factor that influences the cost.
 In the UK, resins typically tend to be epoxy or polyurethane – and polyurethane may be either UV stable or the cheaper non-UV stable.
 The trouble with epoxy is that it’s usually not as long-lasting or durable as polyurethane, and it yellows with age.
 When it comes to polyurethane, non-UV stable may be the more economical option, but it is not as refined as UV-stable resin, nor does it protect coloured aggregates from sun damage.
 At SureSet, we develop our own UV-stable resin formulations in-house.
 Our resin is one of the reasons our products have a 21-year guarantee.

 The intended use of the driveway

 The intended use and design of the driveway will also influence the cost of laying resin bound paving.
 If a driveway is small and straight, and cars simply drive up or reverse down, then the resin will be installed at 16mm depth on top of the base.
-However, sweeping driveways or those that have a turning circle where cars are repeatedly turning on the same spot will require an 18mm depth.
+However, sweeping driveways or those that have a turning circle where cars are repeatedly turning in the same spot will require an 18mm depth.
 This means that more resin will be needed, which will increase the price of the project.
 Weight can affect the price point too, especially in a commercial environment where vehicles weighing more than 7.5 tonnes regularly use the driveway.
-If this is the case, the thicker depth is required, and the costs rise accordingly.
+If this is the case, a thicker depth is required, and the costs rise accordingly.